smileys-tavern/smileys_umbrella/README.md

 ### Smileysprocesses

 The process service.
 This runs Cron style jobs on the same VM as the api and website.
-Example, it handles post deterioration so that stale content gets lowered.
+Example, it handles post deterioration so that stale content gets lowered and runs bots that parse rss feeds.
+In the future it would handle timed tasks on behalf of users as well.

 ### Smileysbartools (future)